World's best airlines for 2022, ranked by AirlineRatings.com – KION546

 Ranking traveler options

-As well as profitability, AirlineRatings.com’s team of editors also assessed each airline’s fleet age, environmental and safety credentials, passenger reviews and product offerings.
+As well as profitability, AirlineRatings.com says its team of editors also assessed each airline’s fleet age, environmental and safety credentials, passenger reviews and product offerings.

 Hot on the heels of Qatar Airways is Air New Zealand, an airline that’s topped AirlineRatings’ list six times in recent years, and last year also came in at number two.
 For 2022, Air New Zealand was also recognized by AirlineRatings.com as the carrier with the best premium economy and economy options, and the best option for long haul travel in the Pacific region.